Pazzano: Economy

-In the past Pazzano had an industrial activity related with Reali Ferriere di Mongiana, people who worked in the field in spring and summer period on winter worked in the iron mines.
+In the past, Pazzano had an industrial activity related with Reali Ferriere di Mongiana, people who worked in the field in spring and summer period on winter worked in the iron mines.

 The subsistence agriculture produced olive oil, wine, grain, cheese, vegetables like eggplants, tomatoes, chicory, zucchini, beans, chickpeas, fruit like oranges, figs, and pears.

 There were also limestone quarries, hydraulic mills, and a homemade of dress production.

-The 1960s was also the period when emigration to Italian northern cities and year by year numerous economical activities closed.
+The 1960s was also the period when emigration to Italian northern cities occurred, and year by year numerous economic activities closed.

 The economy of Pazzano now is largely based on agriculture: olive oil production, fruit harvesting, and religious tourism.

 In the early 21st century, there have been some attempts in Vallata dello Stilaro and Serre calabresi to increase natural tourism with the creation of the near Parco naturale regionale delle Serre (Serre's park) and archaeological industrial tourism with the ecomuseum creation of Ecomuseo delle ferriere e fonderie di Calabria and the building of Museo della cultura mineraria (mine culture museum) in Pazzano.